 First, we need some information about the students to pair them up with others who have common ground to talk about.
 This content also helps students learn a bit about each other before meeting up.
 We based the onboarding flow on how students feel more excited and comfortable meeting new people with similar background, interests, or campus groups.
 We also want to give people a way to connect or communicate outside of the app, since messaging is outside of our constraints.

-This cycle of pairings solves three problems students experience:
+This cycle of automatic pairings solves three problems students experience:

-Ultimately, we decided to highlight similarities with a clear destinction and label and give thorough information on the other person’s background and appearance build trust before deciding to meet up.
+We explored different hierarchies of the pair's profile picture, demographic information, interests, and groups and also considered not showing the photo altogether.
+Ultimately, we decided to highlight similarities with a clear distinction and label and give thorough information on the other person’s background.
+Though appearance shouldn't matter to in meeting new friends, being able to also see the other student's photo can build trust before deciding to meet up.

 Students have the most frustration with deciding when and where to meet in our busy schedules.
 Many complained about having to communicate back and forth, or even not getting a response at all.

 Minimizing the friction for scheduling will reduce the barrier for meet-ups.
-That way, users can focus more on building relationships rather than scheduling.
+That way, users can focus more on building relationships rather than logistics.

-We thought that due to everyone’s busy schedules, students would want to change their availability each week.
+We thought that due to everyone’s busy schedules, students would want to change their availability every week.

 However, we realized that students still have typical routines that would be tedious to repeatedly enter.
-Our revised approach lets them input this once and pre-fill it when reaching out.
+Our revised approach lets them input it once and modify later it when reaching out.

 Pear is a play on the word “pair”, alluding to how the app matches people in pairs based on commonalities.
 The name also opened up an exciting opportunity space for creative character design and brand identity centered around the fruit.